All Episodes

 We'll do it.

-And your phone calls uh and other things remain in the stacks of stuff that I have not yet gotten to.
+And your phone calls and other things remain in the stacks of stuff that I have not yet gotten to.

-We will right after this.
+We will, right after this.

 You might be surprised.

-He's talking about two hundred and fifty to three hundred thousand dollars a year.
+He's talking about $250,000 to $300,000 a year.

 He's not talking about millionaires here, folks.

-There was a uh Reuters story out today.
+There was a Reuters story out today.

 Obama to lay out deficit plan would focus on tax and spending.

-And basically wants Jack up taxes, he wants to cut military spending and continue to impose Obamacare.
+He wants to cut military spending and continue to impose Obamacare.

-Now we're supposed to think this is something new.
+Now, we're supposed to think this is something new.

 We're supposed to think that this is something revolutionary.